Jessica Warner-Judd: Career

 On 22 June 2013, Judd won the 800 m at the European Team Championships.
 She followed this up with victory at the Birmingham Grand Prix on 30 June 2013, running under two minutes for the first time in her career with 1:59.86.
 At the 2013 UK World Championship trials, she finished second to Marilyn Okoro, earning selection for the 2013 World Championships in Moscow, where she was eliminated in the heats, running 2:01.48.

 In May 2014, Judd led the Prefontaine Classic 800 m as a season opener.
 In June that year, Judd improved her 800 m best to 1:59.77 in Oslo.
 In August, at the Commonwealth Games in Glasgow, she reached the 800 m final, finishing fourth in 2:01.91.
 Two weeks later at the European Championships in Zürich, she again reached the final, finishing seventh in 2:01.65.

 In March 2017, Judd won the British Inter Counties Ladies' Cross Country Championships held at Loughborough, earning selection for the British team competing in the World Cross Country Championships later that month in Kampala.
 On 5 April that year, Judd ran 8:52.16 for 3000 m in Watford, to become only the fourth British woman to have broken two minutes for 800 m and nine minutes for 3000 m, after Christina Boxer, Kirsty Wade and Hannah England.
 A month later, again in Watford, she improved her 1500 m best to 4:05.20.
-Later that year, she finished second in the 1500 m at the British Athletics Championships, ensuring her qualification for the 2017 World Athletics Championships where she reached the semi final of the 1500 m, having run a personal best in the heats.
+Later that year, she finished second in the 1500 m at the British Athletics Championships, ensuring her qualification for the 2017 World Athletics Championships where she reached the semi-final of the 1500 m, having run a personal best in the heats.

-In 2020, she became British champion when winning the 5000 metres event at the 2020 British Athletics Championships with a time of 15:37.52.
+In 2020, she became British champion when winning the 5000 metres event at the British Athletics Championships with a time of 15:37.52.

 She retained her title in 2021, a year in which she also qualified for her first Olympic Games over both the 5000 m and 10,000 m.
 At the delayed 2020 Tokyo Olympics, Warner-Judd did not qualify from the heats in the former (15:09.47) and finished 17th at the latter (31:56.80).

+In 2024, she collapsed while competing in the European Championships 10,000m, following a previous seizure three months earlier in another race, leading to a subsequent diagnosis of epilepsy.

+Statistics

+Information taken from World Athletics profile unless otherwise noted.